a3huang/dsp/statistics/7-1-weight_vs_age.md

 [Think Stats Chapter 7 Exercise 1](http://greenteapress.com/thinkstats2/html/thinkstats2008.html#toc70) (weight vs. age)

 From the scatter plot below, it seems like birth weight and mother's age are not correlated.
-There doens't seem to be any sign of a positive or negative correlation between the two.
-We find that the Pearson correlation coefficient is about 0.0688 and the Spearman correlation coefficient is about 0.0946.
-Both correlation coefficients are quite low, which supports our visual observation based on the scatterplot.
+There doesn't seem to be any obvious sign of a positive or negative correlation between the two variables.
+Furthermore, we find the Pearson and Spearman correlation coefficients to be 0.0688 and 0.0946 respectively.
+Both correlation coefficients are quite small, which supports our observation based on the scatter plot.

 ![alt-text](https://github.com/a3huang/dsp/blob/master/img/Scatter-7-1.png)